opf/openproject/docs/user-guide/nextcloud-integration/README.md

 # Using the Nextcloud integration

-Starting with OpenProject 12.2, you can now use [Nextcloud](https://nextcloud.com/) as an integrated file storage in OpenProject.
+Starting with OpenProject 12.2, you can use [Nextcloud](https://nextcloud.com/) as an integrated file storage in OpenProject.

 This integration makes it possible for you to: